Second Ashes Test Odds: Travis Head 7/2 With BoyleSports For Top Gabba Scorer

 Ashes Second Test Bowling Odds: Starc Reality

-Mitchell Starc’s sensational 10-113 in the first Test means the Australian quick is the 15/8 favourite to take the most wickets at The Gabba, but skipper Pat Cummins could make a return.
+Mitchell Starc’s sensational 10-113 in the first Test means the Australian quick is the 6/4 favourite to take the most wickets in the first innings.

-Scott Boland did not take a wicket in the first innings, but bagged four in the second, so he looks a better prospect at 5/2.
+Boland did not take a wicket in the first innings, but bagged four in the second, so he looks an interesting prospect at 5/2.

 But, it was captain Stokes that shone with the ball, taking 5-23 off six overs and he is available at 10/3 to be England’s chief wicket-taker in the first innings.

-Brydon Carse took three first-innings wickets and dismissed both openers in the second innings, so he has to be considered at 7/2, while pace aces Gus Atkinson and Mark Wood are both 11/4.
+Brydon Carse took three first-innings wickets and dismissed both openers in the second, so he has to be considered at 10/3 while pace aces Gus Atkinson has been cut to 5/2 now that Mark Wood has been ruled out.

-The top four in the player of the match markets are all Australian.
+The top three in the player of the match markets are all Australian.